Slavery in Spain: Treatment of slaves

 The treatment of slaves in Spain was thought to be less harsh compared to other parts where slaves were held captive.
 Individual slaves could over the time rise to a certain stature that could allow them to become free.
 However, the treatment of slaves differed with each slave owner, even though some laws protected slaves.
 The slave owners’ control was dependent on the notion that slaves would be harmful to their interests if they had more rights.
 It was also important to Spanish slave-owners that their slaves adopt Spanish names and accept Christianity as their religion.
 Spanish slaves who converted to Christianity were often treated less harshly, and had better opportunities to gain freedom.
 As Christianity was the dominant faith in Spain, it was considered respectful for slaves to adopt this religion as their own and abandon their former religious beliefs.
 A willingness to comply with this conversion led to better treatment and a closer relationship between slaves and their owners.
 It also gave them a better chance of being accepted into Spanish society following their freedom.

 Slavery in colonial Spanish America

+This slave trade was carried out mainly by Spanish merchants as labor for sugar plantations and for domestic service in the American lands, especially in the Caribbean area.

+The Spanish privateer and merchant Amaro Pargo (1678–1747) managed to transport slaves to the Caribbean, although, it is estimated, to a lesser extent than other captains and figures of the time dedicated to this activity.
+In 1710, the privateer was involved in a complaint by the priest Alonso García Ximénez, who accused him of freeing an African slave named Sebastián, who was transported to Venezuela on one of Amaro's ships.
+The aforementioned Alonso García granted a power of attorney on July 18, 1715, to Teodoro Garcés de Salazar so that he could demand his return in Caracas.
+Despite this fact, Amaro Pargo himself also owned slaves in his domestic service.

 Slavery in Cuba remained legal until abolished by royal decree in 1886.